 Charles Meryon’s “Le Stryge” (a Grotesque)

-Charles Méryon (1821-1868) was a very talented French etcher who is best known for his series of prints depicting Paris.
-(Etching is a form of printmaking.)
-One of his most famous prints depicts a grotesque on the façade of Notre-Dame de Paris.
-Apparently, Méryon's image is a big part of how this grotesque became so iconic.
+Charles Méryon’s famous print depicting a grotesque on the façade of Notre-Dame de Paris is a big part of how this grotesque became so iconic.